Nursing FAQs

 Admission Questions

-General Biology (BIOL 1010), College Algebra (Math 1400), English Composition (ENGL 1010), Human Anatomy and Physiology I (BIOL 2010)
+General Biology (BIOL 1010), College Algebra (Math 1400) or higher, English Composition (ENGL 1010), and Human Anatomy and Physiology I (BIOL 2010)

 2) Complete prerequisite coursework.

-Admission into the nursing program is competitive and based on cumulative score of points from prerequisite coursework, GPA, ATI TEAS test, adjusted individual total score, and completed required general education courses.
+Admission into the nursing program is competitive and based on cumulative score of points from prerequisite coursework, ATI TEAS adjusted individual total score, and completed required general education courses.
 Applicants are rank-ordered according to total points.

 CPR is offered through workforce services, fire stations, and online.